Listen Now to Spearfish City Limits

 the originl DWC post that sensored replies

 "School Choice" is a hot topic in South Dakota right now.
 Recently, in a committee meeting at the capitol, testimony was given regarding how the South Dakota Constitution prohibits support for sectarian schools.
-You can see the text of Article 8, section 16, which states:
+Article 8, section 16, states: "Public support of sectarian instruction prohibited."

 Read the full article here.